jamesgpearce/confess/README.md

 # confess.js

 A small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) (or later) to headlessly analyze web pages.
-Currently it performs two tasks:
+Currently it can perform the following tasks:

  * Generation of an *appcache* manifest for a web app
  * Simple *performance* analysis of a web page and its resources
+ * List of *CSS properties* used on the page

 ## Examples